SIGCOMM21-5G/artifact/MI-Benchmark-Software-Power/README.md

 # Benchmarking Software-based Power Monitor

 This folder contains the dataset and scripts for the experiments of benchamarking software-based power monitor.
-The data were collected when running different types of test cases on the UE and turning on 5GTracker at different logging rates (1Hz, 10Hz).
-The software power values are measured by 5GTracker through system APIs for current and voltage readings.
-The hardware power values are measured by Monsoon Power Monitor at 5000Hz.
 It covers the Table 8 in Appendix A.4 (also see Section 4.6).

 ## Folder Structure